EternalNothingness/RiseOfSturgia/README.md

 # Customized Sturgia

-This mod resets the Sturgian troop tree to version 1.2.10.
+This mod replaces the 2-hand maces of the (heroic) line breakers with the original 2-hand axes.

 ## Installation